Xeo786/Rufaydium-Webdriver/README.md

 # Await

-Rufaydium Basic will wait for any task/change to get completed, and then execute next line but task executed through CDP `Session.CDP` would wait, therefore we need to use `Session.CDP.WaitForLoad()`
+Rufaydium Basic will wait for any task/change to get completed, and then execute the next line but any task executed through CDP `Session.CDP` would wait, therefore we need to use `Session.CDP.WaitForLoad()`

-Waiting of webpage is based of document ready state https://www.w3schools.com/jsref/prop_doc_readystate.asp but there are web pages they keep loading and unload elements and stuff while their ready state remain `complete` In this kind of situationn Rufaydium Basic and Rufaydium CDP would simply wait through error or if element in question is not available or element visibility or enable state element.displayed(), element.enabled(), we can use these tricks to make AutoHotkey wait, for example:
-We have click button and this would load element with tagname button
+Waiting of webpage is based on document ready state https://www.w3schools.com/jsref/prop_doc_readystate.asp but there are web pages that keep loading and unloading elements and stuff while their ready state remains `complete`, In this kind of situation Rufaydium Basic and Rufaydium CDP would simply wait through error or if an element in question is not available or element visibility or displayed/enabled stats element, displayed(), element.enabled(), we can use these tricks to make AutoHotkey wait, for example, We have click button and this would load element with tag name button.

 ```Authotkey
 while !IsObject(button) ;